srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

 #### Explicitly bind default parameters

-- It’s best to explicitly bind functions with the default params so that if the function signature changes, your functions doesn’t confuse a default param was a positional one.
+- It's best to explicitly bind functions with the default params so that if the function signature changes, your functions doesn't confuse a default param was a positional one.
   - _Bad_
     ```python